We are privately owned and not affiliated or endorsed by any government agency.

 Understanding VA Compensation for MST

-VA compensation for MST-related conditions is provided in the form of monthly tax-free payments.
-The amount of compensation depends on your combined disability rating.
-As of 2023, the monthly compensation rates range from $165.92 for a 10% rating to $3,621.95 for a 100% rating for a veteran with no dependents.
+VA compensation for conditions related to MST comes as monthly, tax-free payments.
+The amount you receive depends on your combined disability rating.
+As of 2025, rates range from $175.51 per month for a 10% rating to $3,831.30 per month for a 100% rating for veterans without dependents.

 In addition to monthly compensation, veterans with service-connected disabilities may be eligible for other VA benefits, including: